OwenYangGit/ansible-tutorial/roles-playbook/README.md

-## Quick deploy new environment with swarm

 ## About roles-playbook
+### Quick deploy new environment using docker swarm architecture

 ### Prerequisite => prepare inventory file , for example
 ```